stephenslab/pathways/README.md

 Pathway data compiled for gene-set enrichment analyses.

-See the "data" directory for data files downloaded from the original sources, and processed data files.
+See the **data** directory for data files downloaded from the original sources, and the processed data files.

 ## Data